athifongoqa/xandria-dist-scraper/assets/ThreatModel.md

     <ul id="6a8face6-1135-4777-a0fe-d320aa65f0f0" class="bulleted-list"><li style="list-style-type:circle"><mark class="highlight-gray_background"><strong><span style="border-bottom:0.05em solid">TODO: prevent scraper from scraping URLs from blocklists</span></strong></mark></li></ul>
 - VPC:
     - Only route requests to private IPs (such as the scraper) through the VPC connector
+    - Ingress is set to allow `all traffic`
 - Express helmet middleware (setting security headers)
 - Authentication → If JWT doesn’t hold the ID of valid User context creation for GraphQL will fail
     - separate Auth REST Endpoint to avoid GraphQL insecurities